webyrd/Barliman/README.md

 LONGER TERM

-* make the editor cross-platform
+* make the editor cross-platform; Clojure and JavaScript versions could be especially nice
 * add structured editing capability, with auto-addition of logic variables
 * explore incremental computing with the editor
 * add type inferencer